1991–92 Golden State Warriors season

 The 1991–92 Golden State Warriors season was the 46th season for the Golden State Warriors in the National Basketball Association, and their 29th season in the San Francisco Bay Area.
 In the 1991 NBA draft, the Warriors selected power forward Chris Gatling out of Old Dominion University with the 16th overall pick, and also selected center Victor Alexander out of Iowa State University with the 17th overall pick.

-On the first day of the regular season, the Run TMC trio was broken up when the Warriors traded star guard Mitch Richmond to the Sacramento Kings in exchange for rookie small forward, and top draft pick Billy Owens out of Syracuse University; Owens was drafted by the Kings with the third overall pick in the NBA draft.
+On the first day of the regular season on November 1, 1991, the Run TMC trio was broken up when the Warriors traded star guard Mitch Richmond to the Sacramento Kings in exchange for rookie small forward, and first-round draft pick Billy Owens out of Syracuse University; Owens was drafted by the Kings as the third overall pick in the NBA draft.
 Owen's additional height at 6' 8" compared to Richmond's 6' 5" height was the size that head coach, and General Manager Don Nelson believed would complete the team; Nelson said he was "under pressure to get (the team) bigger" to improve the Warriors from a good team to a great one, and stated that he would "never make that trade again".

-The Warriors started their regular season by winning their first four games, then won 11 of their 15 games in February including an 8-game winning streak.
-The team held a 29–15 record at the All-Star break, and finished in second place in the Pacific Division with a 55–27 record, the most wins in a season for the franchise since 1975–76, and earning the third seed in the Western Conference.
+With the addition of Owens, the Warriors won nine of their first twelve games of the regular season, and later on held a 29–15 record at the All-Star break.
+The team won 11 of their 15 games in February, which included an eight-game winning streak, and won 11 of their final 15 games of the season.
+The Warriors finished in second place in the Pacific Division with a 55–27 record, which was the most wins in a season for the franchise since the 1975–76 season, and earned the third seed in the Western Conference.
+Nelson was named the NBA Coach of the Year, after leading the Warriors to an 11-game improvement over the previous season.